 To get a detailed view (down to the minute) of the top three best times to post on each day use WhenToPost.
 These times are uniquely derived based on your followers’ location and user patterns.

 We want to hear from you.
-How do you decide when to post on Instagram?
+How do you decide what the best time to post on Instagram is?
 Do you take into consideration the times your audience is most active?